Anderson Gils

 Anderson Gils de Sampaio (born February 15, 1977) is a former Brazilian football player.

 Playing career

 Anderson Gils joined Japanese J1 League club Yokohama Flügels in September 1997.
-However he could not play at all in the match in 1997 season.
-He debuted in J1 against Yokohama Marinos in opening match in 1998 season.
-He played many matches as forward in 1998 and the club won the champions Emperor's Cup.
-However the club was disbanded end of 1998 season due to financial strain.
+However, he could not play at the match in 1997 season.
+He debuted in J1 against Yokohama Marinos during the opening match in 1998 season.
+He played many matches as forward in 1998 and the club won the champion's Emperor's Cup.
+However, the club was disbanded at the end of 1998 season due to financial strain.